PROFILE

 Minister Adrien Houngbedji and the Alliance

-Etoile (AE), have joined the government
+Etoile (AE), joined the government coalition.

 Former West African Development Bank Director